xiaoxiao-net123/love/content/authors/admin/_index.md

 # Interests to show in About widget
 interests:
-  - Atmospehric chemistry modeling
+  - Atmospehric Chemistry Modeling
-  - Machine learning
+  - Machine Learning
   - Big Data

 # Education to show in About widget